martinberlin/Remora/README.md

 ![Schematics](/docs/Schematic_Remora.svg)

-## Instructions

-At the beginning instructions will be kept to a minimun just as a demo.
-The idea is that anyone can fork this and add their own customizations.
-Friendly pull requests are welcome.
-UDP commands can be sent from Orca using the ;COMMAND Minimum brightness value will be 0 and maximum 99 and the instructions will be kept as short as possible.

-## Sending animations to multiple LED Stripes

-Change directory to extras.
-Run:   **nodejs udproxy.js** Configure your Id and IP combinations in ip-config.json ( Ex {"1" : "192.168.0.2"} )

- From Orca: Prepend your animations using this one character to lookup the IP Ex.  ;**1**52  Will lookup IP with id 1 and redirect the rest of the message (52) to 192.168.0.2 This will enable to run multiple ID stripes using a single IP address as a central point.

 ## Commands

 [0-35 HSL Color angle] is optional and multiplied per 10 to give Hue angle.
 If it's not sent as default will play last color.
-Please check the table to understand how to go beyond 9.
-That is useful if you want to keep different animations running but trigger the colors universally.
+Please check the [base 36 table](#base36-table) to understand how to go beyond 9 for duration and hue values.
 Default initial color is red.

 **4**[ms*100][0-35 Hue] Launch animation left ex.
 490 will take 900ms with red 4990 900ms with green (Hue 90°)